project-numina/annotation-guidelines/Guidelines.md

 * Avoid using types other than `ℕ`, `ℤ`, `ℚ`, `ℝ`, and `ℂ`
   * An exception to this might be if the type appears in the domain of a function, in which case, it might be useful to use `ℕ+` to avoid discrepancy about the existence of certain elements of the domain.

-## Choice of Tactics
+## Computation-Heavy Tactics

 Lean provides a variety of tactics of varying strength.
-In some cases, it may even be possible to let a tactic undertake a massive case search to help resolve a goal or subgoal.
-It is important to note that we are interested in approaches that synergize well with natural language, as such we **should not use tactics that rely overly on computation to resolve goals**.
-As a rule of thumb, ask yourself: “Is the mode of reasoning being used by this tactic in accordance with the natural language explanation of the proof that a human can think through in their own head?”.
-If not, then rather than use a short, computation-heavy tactic, it is likely better to expand out a more nuanced step-by-step understanding of the steps of the proof.
+In some cases, it may even be possible to let a tactic such as `interval_cases`, `decide`, or `norm_num` undertake a large case search or numerical computation, and this can often be the most efficient and concise way to close a goal.
+At the same time, it is important to note that computations in the Lean tactic mode run slower than in most other programming languages, and if we allow many computation-heavy proofs in a large dataset, they can easily come to dominate the compile-time of the dataset.
+Additionally, we are interested in approaches that synergize well with natural language, and with the way a human might produce a proof.
+A computation-heavy tactic can leave the proof in a state where a human reader is not convinced of the correctness without live access to feedback from Lean.
+But on the other hand, a more verbose explanation of a fact that would otherwise be proved by a single tactic can direct a reader's attention away from the key parts of a proof.

+Given these considerations, it can be an important to decide whether a particular goal is best dealt with by a concise computation-heavy tactic or a more verbose proof that avoids computation.
+Use the following rules of thumb when choosing whether to use a concise, computation-heavy tactic:

+* For computations that require only 10 or fewer cases or arithmetic operations (e.g. to prove the goal `9^9 % 10 = 9`), it is fine to use a single tactic.
+* For computations that require ~100 operations, it might be fine to use a computation-heavy tactic, depending on whether or not it significantly increases the total compile time of the proof.
+  * In these cases, the code should be commented with an explanation of the tactic and why we expect that it will finish in a reasonable amount of time.
+* Computations that require thousands, miliions or more operations should be avoided.
+  * Typically, in the context of an exam problem, there will be some other trick that allows the human solver to draw the conclusion that the computation would provide.
+Try to formalize the reasoning behind this trick in explicit Lean code.
+  * For example, to prove a goal like `9^(9^9) % 10 = 9`, one could perhaps invoke a theorem saying that `9 = (-1 : ZMod 10)` to simplify things.

 Some more notes and tips about particular tactics can be found in our [Tactic Cheat Sheet](./FormalizationResources/TacticCheatSheet.md).